 Young women's rights are particularly undermined by mandatory delays.
-They are often farther along in their pregnancies when they come to a clinic, and they have less access to transportation and financial resources.479 Women who are seeking second-trimester abortions, or later abortions due to fetal anomalies or for genetic reasons, are also more severely harmed.480 Some women will go to New Jersey or New York to avoid the restriction.481 One physician characterizes the restriction as one of the "roadblocks for safe and early abortions."482 The Women's Center director reports that it is very common for women to be delayed for two weeks, particularly single mothers who can only come to the clinic once in a given week.483 Women with limited financial resources and rural women also struggle for a longer period,484 since having to obtain childcare, time off work, and transport for two days is a particular hardship.485 Some women "trade their physical safety for access to abortion," as in the case of two women living in a shelter who were pregnant by their abusers; leaving the safe house twice to go to the Women's Center was both dangerous and frightening for them.486
+They are often farther along in their pregnancies when they come to a clinic, and they have less access to transportation and financial resources.
+Women who are seeking second-trimester abortions, or later abortions due to fetal anomalies or for genetic reasons, are also more severely harmed.
+Some women will go to New Jersey or New York to avoid the restriction.
+One physician characterizes the restriction as one of the "roadblocks for safe and early abortions.
+When York Women's Center director reports that it is very common for women to be delayed for two weeks, particularly single mothers who can only come to the clinic once in a given week.
+Women with limited financial resources and rural women also struggle for a longer period, when with limited financial resources and rural women also struggle for a longer period, since having to obtain childcare, time off work, and transport for two days is a particular hardship.
+Some women "trade their physical safety for access to abortion," as in the case of two women living in a shelter who were pregnant by their abusers; leaving the safe house twice to go to the Women's Center was both dangerous and frightening for them.